 Have you ever been asked in an interview “how will you uphold the principles of the Treaty of Waitangi in this job?” or “what is your understanding of the Treaty of Waitangi?”.

-Questions about the Treaty are commonly asked in jobs with a social and community focus, such as healthcare, case management, social work, and teaching.
+Questions about Te Tiriti o Waitangi (Treaty of Waitangi) are commonly asked in jobs with a social and community focus, such as healthcare, case management, social work, and teaching.

 So, how could you answer these questions?

-How to answer questions about the Treaty of Waitangi/Te Tiriti o Waitangi in an interview
+How to answer questions about Te Tiriti o Waitangi (Treaty of Waitangi) in an interview

-Signed in 1840, the Treaty of Waitangi/Tiriti o Waitangi is an agreement between Māori chiefs and the Crown.
+Signed in 1840, Te Tiriti o Waitangi (Treaty of Waitangi) is an agreement between some Māori leaders and the Crown.

 - give protection, rights and benefits to Māori as British subjects

-- give Māori full ownership of their lands, forestries, fisheries, taonga and possessions
+- give Māori full ownership of their lands, forestries, fisheries, taonga (treasures) and possessions

 - give the Crown exclusive rights to buy Māori land